Borealiscodes/uma-witness-literature/uma-spec/uma-spec/INT-VALIDATION.md

 ---

-## 3.3 Governance‑Aligned Validation
+## 3.3 Integrity‑Aligned Validation
-Ensures all modules comply with governance invariants.
+Ensures all modules comply with structural invariants.

 Checks include:
 - invariants are respected
-- permissions are not exceeded
 - constraints are not violated
 - cross‑plane rules are followed

-Governance‑aligned validation ensures architectural integrity.
+Integrity‑aligned validation ensures architectural stability.

 ---